mahendrapaipuri/ceems/website/docs/configuration/ceems-api-server.md

 :::warning[WARNING]

-As the database grows in size, the time taken to create a backup increases non-linearly and hence, use the backup option only if it is absolutely necessary.
+As the database grows in size, the time taken to create a backup increases exponentially and hence, use the backup option only if it is absolutely necessary.
 A general recommendation is to use a continuous backup solution like [litestream](https://litestream.io/) instead of the native backup solution offered